milexm/Python/code/menus_creation/README.md

    `ConsoleMenu` parent class.
 1. Loop to get the user's choice by calling `get_user_choice()` method in the `ConsoleMenu`.
-1. If the user select `Quit` terminate the loop, otherwise display the submenus selected by the user.
+1. If the user select `Quit` terminate the loop, otherwise display the submenu selected by the user.

 #### 2.1.3.
 About lambda